Syedaaneesa/Alpine-cottage/README.md

 ## 🛠️ Project Overview

-This website was fully developed in WordPress, utilizing a custom theme, tailored plugin integrations, and design refinements aligned with the brand’s visual identity.
+This website was built entirely in WordPress, featuring a custom theme, optimized plugin integrations, and design enhancements that align with the brand’s visual identity.

 ### Key Highlights:
-Modern, fully responsive layout optimized for both desktop and mobile devices.
+A modern, fully responsive layout built for seamless desktop and mobile browsing.

-Elegant typography and warm color scheme to convey a cozy cottage atmosphere.
+Elegant typography paired with a warm color palette to create a cozy cottage feel.

-Functional contact form with automated email notifications.
+A functional contact form equipped with automated email notifications.

-Image gallery integrated to highlight rooms and overall ambiance.
+An integrated image gallery showcasing room interiors and overall ambiance.

-SEO-optimized architecture with compressed and optimized media assets.
+SEO-friendly structure with optimized and compressed media files.

-Custom post types for managing room listings and simplifying content updates.
+Custom post types for streamlined room management and effortless content updates.

 ---